dfinity/portal/docs/developer-docs/setup/deploy-locally.md

     You should now have **two terminals** open with your **project directory** as your **current working directory** in both terminals.

-- #### Step 3:  Start the local canister execution environment on your computer in your second terminal by running the following command:
+- #### Step 3:  Start the local replica on your computer in your second terminal by running the following command:

         dfx start